XiaoyuBian26/xiaoyubian26.github.io/_pages/about.md

 Welcome to my website!
 I am a PhD Candidate in Economics at The Chinese University of Hong Kong.

-My primary fields are economic history, development economics and political economy. .
-You can download my CV here:[Xiaoyu Bian's CV](../assets/CV_BianXiaoyu2025_1.pdf).
+My research interests span economic history, political economy, development economics, and labor economics.
+My current research focuses on the impact of agricultural expansion on environmental degradation and economic growth, including its direct economic promoting effects and the medium-to-long-term offsetting effects stemming from negative environmental externalities in the context of the intense population-farmland conflict and upland maize cultivation in the Ming – Qing periods.
+I am adept in using spatial geographic network analysis (R and ArcGIS) to explore my current topics.
+You can download my cv here.
+You can download my CV here(../assets/CV_BianXiaoyu2025_1.pdf).

 I am on the 2025-26 academic job market.